sunnypark12/CS4641_Group5/index.md

 ## Supervised Method 3: Neural Network ##

-1. **Loading the Dataset:** We loaded the cleaned dataset and checked the data types to ensure proper conversion of string data to appropriate types.
+1. **Loading the Dataset:** <br> We loaded the cleaned dataset and checked the data types to ensure proper conversion of string data to appropriate types.

-2. **Data Preprocessing:** We preprocessed the data to prepare it for training the neural network, ensuring that our data is in correctly formatted and scaled for the neural network to learn effectively.
+2. **Data Preprocessing:** <br> We preprocessed the data to prepare it for training the neural network, ensuring that our data is in correctly formatted and scaled for the neural network to learn effectively.
 This involves several steps:

    1. **One-Hot Encoding Categorical Features**
       We used `OneHotEncoder` to convert categorical features into numerical values.